mdzhang/mdzhang.com/README.md

 * Set up analytics
   * See how to set up [https://support.google.com/analytics/answer/1008080?hl=en](Google Analytics) and replace the script at the bottom of head.jade with the script they provide

+* Verify with Google Webmater
+  * See [https://www.google.com/webmasters/](here) for further instructions
+  * Replace the old public/build/google9c723a7692fdf206.html verification page with your new verification html page

+* Generate a sitemap for your page e.g. [https://www.xml-sitemaps.com/](here) and move new sitemap to public/build/sitemap.xml
+  * Upload your sitemap to [https://www.google.com/webmasters/tools/sitemap-list](Google Webmaster Tools)

 ### Development

 To begin development: